swcarpentry/hpc-novice/_episodes/30-batch-system.md

 If she repeats this command, over and over again, the output changes.
 So these commands must be running on another node.

+The above instructions may not work on all sites, i.e. they are configurable for different schedulers and may be deactivated on your cluster.

 ### Limitation of interactive work
 - what if we have a very long job, and we don't have time to wait for it to finish?
 - what if I need to run a lot of different commands?